Soumyabrata/Soumyabrata.github.io/teaching.md

 I supervised 1 student, in its final year project.
 Please see <a href="https://brightspace.ucd.ie/d2l/home/67116">the Brightspace page</a> for all the related details.

 #### COMP3005J Agile Processes<br><sup>Trimester I, AY 2019-20, Beijing-Dublin International College, University College Dublin</sup>
-I lectured a course on Agile Processes, for degree in BSc Software Engineering.
+I lectured a module on Agile Processes, for degree in BSc Software Engineering.
 Please see <a href="https://csmoodle.ucd.ie/moodle/course/view.php?id=798">the CS moodle page</a> for course notes + assessments.<br>
 Please contact the Head Teaching Assistant: <a href="mailto:Xingyu.Pan@ucdconnect.ie">Xingyu Pan (Star)</a>, for further details.

 #### COMP3008J Distributed Systems<br><sup>Trimester I, AY 2019-20, Beijing-Dublin International College, University College Dublin</sup>
-I lectured a course on Distributed Systems, for degree in BSc Software Engineering.
+I lectured a module on Distributed Systems, for degree in BSc Software Engineering.
 Please see <a href="https://csmoodle.ucd.ie/moodle/course/view.php?id=796">the CS moodle page</a> for course notes + assessments.<br>
 Please contact the Head Teaching Assistant: <a href="mailto:Xingyu.Pan@ucdconnect.ie">Xingyu Pan (Star)</a>, for further details.

 #### COMP3020J Information Security for the Internet of Things<br><sup>Trimester I, AY 2019-20, Beijing-Dublin International College, University College Dublin</sup>
-I lectured a course on Information Security for the Internet of Things, for degree in BSc Internet of Things.
+I lectured a module on Information Security for the Internet of Things, for degree in BSc Internet of Things.
 Please see <a href="https://csmoodle.ucd.ie/moodle/course/view.php?id=797">the CS moodle page</a> for course notes + assessments.<br>
 Please contact the Head Teaching Assistant: <a href="mailto:Xingyu.Pan@ucdconnect.ie">Xingyu Pan (Star)</a>, for further details.